-Here we briefly discuss the limitations associated with the preceding model, which is analyzed in subsequent sections.
+Here we briefly discuss the limitations imposed by the simplifications used to contruct the preceding model, which is analyzed in subsequent sections.
 First, we assume that the wireless nodes are placed in a lattice, whereas in practice the agents are likely to be randomly distributed over the geographic area of interest.
 The regular spacing of nodes in a lattice implies that the interference externality imposed by each active node on its nearest neighbor is the same.
-This enables us to characterize properties of the AP deployment game, such as the existence of equilibria along with the associated efficiency, with a single shared rate.6 Of course, the shared rate (or equivalently, a transfer payment) scheme can be applied to more general configurations of AP nodes, but then it is likely that different payments would be needed to prove similar results.
+This enables us to characterize properties of the AP deployment game, such as the existence of equilibria along with the associated efficiency, with a single transfer price.
+6 Of course, the transfer payment scheme can be applied to more general configurations of AP nodes, but then it is likely that different transfer prices would be needed to prove similar results.
 Such an analysis would be significantly more complicated than that presented here.

 The second simplifying assumption is that each AP in the lattice uses the same set of frequencies.
 Namely, if an agent decides to set up an AP, then she transmits over the entire band.
-Our model therefore does not directly account for the possibility of using dynamic channel assignment schemes to
+Our model therefore does not directly account for the